sql-ressam/ressam/README.md

 Ressam (Turkish meaning artist) - is lightweight CLI database diagram explorer with relationships prediction (a.k.a. virtual foreign key).
-Ressam can show database diagrams in the self-hosted Web app, YAML or JSON.
+Ressam can show database diagrams in the self-hosted Web app.
 No telemetry, external calls, fully open.

 Example usage: